CS-DS-125/125book/py4e_rst/04-functions.rst

 on any set of values, as we will see in later chapters.

-You should treat the names of built-in functions as reserved words (i.e., avoid using “max” as a variable name).
+You should treat the names of built-in functions as reserved words (i.e., avoid using "max" as a variable name).

 Type conversion functions
 -------------------------